Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 This optional flag enables the program to use choose between multigrid calculations or successive over-relaxation (SOR) in a single grid.
 How the program determines which one to use is mainly dependent in grid size and the linearity of the PBE.
-If SOR is choosen, the stopping criteria is set to a maximum number of iterarions or a predetermined residue less than 1.0e-9, whichever is achieved first.
+If SOR is chosen, the stopping criteria is set to a maximum number of iterations or an error tolerance of 1.0e-9, whichever is achieved first.
 This option is only available in APBS, version 1.4.2 and later.
 </p>